AuraSenpai/Tetris-python/README.md

 ```
 Usage:

-1. Navigate to the project directory.
+1. Navigate to the project directory

-2. Run the Tetris game script:
+2. Run the Tetris game script

 3. python tetris.py